The Problem

 We regularly schedule talks around racial equality, cultural diversity, and ethnic minorities in Hong Kong which are available to the public.

-To mark the International Day for the Elimination of Racial Discrimination (IDERD) The Zubin Foundation is organizing a conference “The Journey to Racial Equality” on Tuesday, 21 March at the Holiday Inn Golden Mile in Tsim Sha Tsui.
+To mark the International Day for the Elimination of Racial Discrimination (IDERD) The Zubin Foundation is organising a conference “The Journey to Racial Equality” on Tuesday, 21 March at the Holiday Inn Golden Mile in Tsim Sha Tsui.
 Click here to learn more.

 Here is a list of all our past events.